 Pozole is one of my favorite dishes of all time.
 Pozole, literally meaning “hominy” is a traditional soup from Mexico.
 As a Texan, I’ve experienced many bowls of pozole.
 Some great, some not so great.
 There are many different types of pozole but I’ve grown up eating either Pozole Verde or Pozole Rojo (aka red or green pozole).

-Pozole is traditionally filled with hominy (made from dried corn kernals and treated through a special process involving lye), lots of meat (typically using pork), and can be seasoned and garnished using radishes, shredded lettuce, chiles, onion, lime, and avocado.
+Pozole is traditionally filled with hominy (made from dried corn kernels and treated through a special process involving lye), lots of meat (typically using pork), and can be seasoned and garnished using radishes, shredded lettuce, chiles, onion, lime, and avocado.

-Pozole is one of those dishes that I grew up eating, but never knew how to really make it nor never tried.
+Pozole is one of those dishes that I grew up eating but never knew how to really make it nor never tried.
 I was recently raving about one of my favorite bowls of Pozole served in town at the local restaurant Jose to our Nanny, Martha.
-Martha said while Jose’s pozole is very good, her Mom’s recipe is better and she wanted to teach me how to really make pozole.
+Martha said while Jose’s pozole is very good, her mom’s recipe is better and she wanted to teach me how to really make pozole.
 Heck yes!
 Martha is an incredible cook, and I love learning from her in the kitchen.

 So, I sat down in the kitchen and watched her work away.
 A rare and quite enjoyable moment for me since I am usually the mad scientist in the kitchen myself.
 And a mad scientist she was, indeed.
 At one point, there was a giant pot on the stovetop boiling away, a small saucepan boiling away, a skillet sauteeing away, and she was chopping away at the counter.
 I thought, woah.
 This is quite a production to make pozole!

 After Martha showed me the ropes in making Pozole, I knew I needed to attempt it for myself.
 I’ve taken Martha’s Pozole and I have done a few things so that I can share it with you.
 First off, I’ve made the recipe much smaller; however, it still makes a ton and can feed a lot of mouths.
-Like I said, Martha’s fed a small army! haha.
+As I said, Martha’s fed a small army! haha.
 There are also a lot of steps in making a good pozole, so I’ve made some minor changes to make it a tiny bit easier/less messy of a cooking experience for the home cook.
 That way, any level of cook can get a delicious bowl of pozole on the table.
 And lastly, I opted to use chicken instead of pork in this soup.
 Pork is preferable but many folks don’t eat pork these days.
 Plus it makes the cook time increase by a lot.
 I do love it with the pork though, personally, and will show you guys how to make it with pork sometime soon!
 It’s so good.

 Regardless, a big thank you goes to Martha for teaching me new, amazing techniques in my kitchen.
 I love learning from you.
 Thank you for sharing with me and allowing me to share it on my blog!